MedatechUK/Medatech.APY/docs/cl.md

 progname.exe -arg value -arg2 "value two"
 ```

-These are accessed by the .byName() method, which accepts an array of possible nameS:
+These are accessed by the .byName() method, which accepts an array of possible names:
 ```
 arg.byName(['arg','a']) = "value"
 arg.byName(['arg2','a2']) = "value two"
+arg.byName(['arg3','a3']) = None
 ```
+Note that a missing argument returns None.

 We can also pass unNamed arguments:
 ```